-Your Priorities connects governments & citizens through constructive ideas and debate that minimizes personal arguments and trolling.
-Your Priorities has been used in hundreds of engagement projects in 20 countries by over 1.5 million people for the past 11 years.
+Your Priorities is an online idea generation and deliberation platform that connects governments & nonprofits with citizens.
+Your Priorities has been used to improve decision-making in hundreds of projects in 20 countries by over 1.5 million people for the past 11 years.

 Step 1: Define your project

 The first step is to decide what sort of feedback you want from citizens and what the audience for the consultation is.
 Not every issue is of equal interest to every citizen participating, so it is important to understand who the citizens are that are most likely to be interested in contributing to your consultation.